RajaKumarGanji/BB_mobile_QA_Rajakumarganji/README.md

-# Gulberk Demir- Backbase Mobile QA Assignment
+# Raja kumar ganji- Backbase Mobile QA Assignment

 1- Clone this project to your local